This blog post is the 3rd in a series of five blog posts about creating driver engagement.

 The cost of a truck accident is a controllable cost that can directly affect the company bottom line.
 When profit margins are tight and competition is intense, the ability to control accidents is vital.
 The importance of an improved workforce safety initiative, which would result in reduced accidents and injury costs, results in taking a substantial amount of money back to the bottom line.

-As you can see, the true costs of truck accidents can be staggering, but not just direct costs, but also in indirect costs, too.
-Any methods that can be used to decrease these accidents has the potential to have a considerable positive impact on a company’s bottom line and overall image of the company.
+As you can see, the true costs of truck accidents can be staggering, and not just direct costs, but also indirect costs too.
+The good news is that employee engagement methods can be used in the transportation industry to decrease these accidents with the potential to have a considerable positive impact on a company’s bottom line and overall image of the company.

 At C.A.
 Short Company, we are your partner for increased employee engagement resulting in increased performance outcomes to grow your bottom line.
 Our process and research-based platform helps you engage your team in order to increase your bottom line, motivate your staff to the benefit of the entire organization, and reward your people for the positive changes they make.
 To request a Complimentary Consultation, please click here.